 Did You Know?

-FAP maintains a variety of resources, including databases, models, educational tools, facts sheets, and reports that are publicly available on its website.
-Its expertise is shared through alliances with other airshed zones through the Alberta Airsheds Council, Alberta Environment and Parks, AEMERA, Alberta Health Services, Environment Canada, industry, and other technical professionals.
-These contributions, combined with long-term monitoring strategies and management groups, ensure the sustainability of the air quality in Alberta’s Industrial Heartland and surrounding region.
+FAP has a variety of resources on-line and in print available to researchers, students, stakeholders and the public.
+The organization’s knowledge and expertise is shared through alliances with the Alberta Airsheds Council, Alberta Environment and Parks, Alberta Health Services, Environment Canada, industry, and other stakeholders.
+These contributions, combined with long-term monitoring strategies, ensure air quality in Alberta’s Industrial Heartland and surrounding region is closely tracked.

 - Protecting Air Quality in the Heartland Fact Sheet

 To obtain further information on a variety of topics relating to air, please contact:

 General Inquiries: 1.800.718.0471 email@example.com